pierre10101/nuxt-swapi/README.md

 ## Features

-- The project is typehinted so you can easily use the swapi
+- The project is typehinted so you can easily use the Star Wars API.
 - See the documentation for more information [swapi](https://swapi.dev/)
+- Full documentation to follow.

 ## Quick Setup